mansidw/level-supermind-2025/README.md

 # BhashaBandhu

 Deployed Web App Link - https://level-supermind-2025-ioflbrm3v.vercel.app/

-Yoitube Video Link (Architecture Explaination) - https://www.youtube.com/watch?v=5twHz0jkyp4
+Youtube Video Link (Architecture Explaination) - https://www.youtube.com/watch?v=5twHz0jkyp4

 This project is a blog application with a unique twist.
 Users can upload text/doc files or video files, translate the content into multiple languages, and manage their blogs through a dashboard.